 In this course you lay the foundations for your knowledge of the Dutch language.
 You learn to successfully handle uncomplicated oral and written communication tasks, both passive (listening and reading) and active (speaking and writing).
 These may occur in a variety of social situations you could encounter in daily life in the Netherlands; for example giving personal information, talking about your own history, your family, your hobbies and daily life, make simple phone calls, go shopping and give/ask for directions.
 The course also provides insight in Dutch culture and etiquette.

-Please note that this course takes a full semester.
+Please note that this course runs throughout the full semester.

 The aim of the course is to develop Dutch language skills in both oral and written communication up to the A2 level of the Common European Framework of Reference for Languages.